This our chance to finally take back our government. Are you going to take advantage of the opportunity or sit by and watch the same old game escape

 Taken together, the outcomes of primaries in Pennsylvania, Arkansas and Kentucky—following voter rejections of GOP Sen. Bob Bennett of Utah and Democratic Rep. Alan Mollohan in West Virginia—provided further evidence that voters are in the mood to choose outsiders over insiders.

 Neither party benefited last night.
-They are both the parties of incumbency:
+They are both the parties

 The outcomes of both contests, along with a Democratic primary in Arkansas that pushed Senator Blanche Lincoln into a runoff election in June, illustrated anew the serious threats both parties face from candidates who are able to portray themselves as outsiders and eager to shake up the system.